maddatsubedi/maddatsubedi/README.md

 </div>

 ### About Me
-I am Riton, a full stack developer and a BCA undergraduate at **Birendra Multiple Campus, TU**
+I am Riton, a full stack developer and a BCA undergraduate at **Birendra Multiple Campus, TU.**

 <!--END_SECTION:mrepol742-->